- UW–Madison has instituted a campus-wide furlough requirement, Work-Share program, Position-Specific Furloughs and reassignments.

 Basic science degree programs:

-- Basic science courses are being converted to online formats.
-The Dean’s office is working with programs/departments and with central campus to provide resources needed for course readiness.
+- The Dean’s Office is working with programs/departments and with central campus to determine a plan for fall 2020 instruction.

 - Guidance for restarting laboratory research activities in SMPH research laboratories Published May 27, 2020

 - Message for the SMPH Research Community detailing information about policies, procedures, and required compliance measures for vital laboratory-based research Published April 24, 2020